aarongilly/notes/content/Proxy Measures.md

 **Measuring one thing to get information about some other, unmeasurable thing.**

 Good proxies have a high level of correlation to the thing they are being used to measure-by-proxy.

 Bad proxies have a low correlation to the thing they are a proxy for.
+They can also lead to [[Rule Beating]].

 Proxies are subject to confounding variables.